altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Rename a tag X to an existing tag Y
+- Small improvements
+   - Annotate new functions in tagService
    - When searching for tag, priorize tags that start with the text

-- Rethink carrousel
-- Rework zoom in carrousel

-- Smooth it out
+   - Uppercase tag names the first time you type
+   - Last ten page
    - When loading query in cloud, show circle until the query is done, don't "bump" it
    - Fast loading in local of first page
    - Do not show "you're all done" when you're not yet

-- Last ten page
-- Celebrate button
-- Show tags in FAB?

-- Uppercase tag names the first time?
    - Make query when done with upload
    - BUG: When logging out and then logging in, the organized pivs in phone are back on the grid.
 Only after killing the app and opening it again or doing any other interaction (like tagging), the pivs disappear again.

+- Rethink carrousel
+   - Current is the full screen mode: show tags & a FAB
+   - When not fullscreened, show each tag and a random piv next to it
+   - Be able to jump to the random piv in the carrousel, and if you exit to the grid, be in the right position

+- Rework zoom in carrousel
+- Celebrate button
+- Show tags in FAB

-- Random wheel in home with jump to month by currentMonth
+- Discuss: Random wheel in home with jump to month by currentMonth
-- Random in carrousel by tags, swipe down

 - Show "achievements view" with all that you have organized
 - Edit/delete tags view, openable from query selector